dsc55704973/python_algo_decoder/README.md

 # python_algo_decoder

+# Pythonic Text File Decoder
-A simple pythonic algorithm to decode an unstructured, randomized text file (a simple exercise in intelligence).
+## A simple pythonic algorithm to decode an unstructured, randomized text file (a simple exercise in intelligence)